xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 dynamically.

-Please note, the final image shift vectors used for data collection at high mag might be slightly different from freshed converted ones at MMM mag due to impefection by crossing such large mag distance.
+Please note, the final image shift vectors used for data collection at high mag might be slightly different from freshly converted ones from MMM mag due to impefection by crossing such large mag distance.
 You should refine the final image shift vectors before committing massive collection.

 The image shift vectors and how many rings for hexagon together define the actual multiple exposure